IngridGuerra/VectorFlask/README.md

 Web page appears in http://127.0.0.1:5000/

 # PS.
 If running on VSCode
-\n 1) To run the project create a Virtual Environment in VSCode to run the app https://code.visualstudio.com/docs/python/tutorial-flask
+1) To run the project create a Virtual Environment in VSCode to run the app https://code.visualstudio.com/docs/python/tutorial-flask

 #macOS/Linux